jesusmaldonado/sudoku-uber/README.md

 Backtracing algorithm for people like me who aren't very good at Sudoku...

-Cells should update user of UI errors...
+Cells should update user of UI errors...like a mousetip. jQuery UI, but what's the equivalent feedback for mobile?

 Opera testing